 - Act in temper (involve another staff member if you fear loss of control)

 - Involve yourself in a prolonged verbal exchange with the pupil

 - Attempt to reason with the pupil

 - Involve other pupils in the restraint

-- Touch or hold the pupil in sexual areas

 - Twist or force limbs back against a joint

 - Bend fingers or pull hair

 - Hold the pupil in a way which will restrict blood flow or breathing e.g. around the neck

 - Slap, punch, kick or trip up the pupil

-3.4 Actions After An Incident
+Actions After An Incident

 Positive handling often occurs in response to highly charged emotional situations and there is a clear need for debriefing after the incident, both for the staff involved and the pupil.
 A member of the leadership team should be informed of any incident as soon as possible and will take responsibility for making arrangements for debriefing once the situation has stabilised.
 An appropriate member of the teaching staff should always be involved in debriefing the pupil involved and any victims of the incident should be offered support, and their parents informed.

-If the behaviour is part of an ongoing pattern it may be necessary to address the situation through the development of a behavioural IEP, which may include an anger management programme, or other strategies agreed by the SENCO.
+If the behaviour is part of an ongoing pattern it may be necessary to address the situation through the development of a behaviour plan in discussion with the SENCO.
 It is also helpful to consider the circumstances precipitating the incident to explore ways in which future incidents can be avoided.

-All incidents should be recorded immediately.
+All incidents should be recorded immediately on the 'Record of Restraint' (Appendix 1).
 All sections of this report should be completed so that in the event of any future complaint a full record is available.
 A member of the leadership team will contact parents as soon as possible after an incident, normally on the same day, to inform them of the actions that were taken and why, and to provide them with an opportunity to discuss it.

-4 Risk Assessments
+Risk Assessments